-- 1. Prepare the bags but do not explain to the group what is in them. - 2.
-Give each person a bag, a small card and a pencil. - 3.
+- 2. Give each person a bag, a small card and a pencil. - 3.
 Ask people to walk around the room and exchange sweets with other people in the group if they want to.
 Explain that they do not have to exchange sweets if they do not want to but if they do they must get a signature on their card from each person they have exchanged sweets with.
 Tell them not to eat the sweets yet! - 4.
 After about 5 minutes ask people to sit down again.
 Find out who has the most signatures on their card.
 Explain that in this game exchanging sweets with someone means having sex with them.
 People who chose not to exchange sweets and who have no signatures on their card have chosen to abstain from sex. - 5.
 Tell the group that two people have an X marked on the bottom of their bag.
 Ask them to stand up.
-Explain that these two people were the only people to have green sweets (or paper balls) and that in this games it represents HIV virus. - 6.
-Now ask anyone else with a green sweet (or paper ball) in their bag to stand up.
-Explain that because they exchanged sweets with someone with HIV they have become HIV infected too. - 7.
-Next ask people still sitting whose card has been signed by someone who is standing up to stand up too.
+Explain that these two people were the only people to have green sweets (or paper balls) and that in this games it represents HIV virus. - Now ask anyone else with a green sweet (or paper ball) in their bag to stand up.
+Explain that because they exchanged sweets with someone with HIV they have become HIV infected too.

+- 7. Next ask people still sitting whose card has been signed by someone who is standing up to stand up too.
 They could also have become infected with HIV, though this time they have not. - 8.
 If anyone has a C on their card they can sit down.
-In this game the C means that they used condoms and were protected from the virus.

-- 9. The game is now over.
-Remind everyone that it was only a game and that the 'virus' has been 'removed'.
+In this game the C means that they used condoms and were protected from the virus. - 9.
+The game is now over.
+Remind everyone that it was only a game.
+Distribute sweets to the participants to refresh and emphasize that the imaginary virus has been 'removed'.
 Ask everyone to say what they felt about the game in a few words. - 10.
 Questions for discussion could include: - How many people were infected by the end of the game and how did they feel? - Did anyone choose not to exchange sweets and if so, how did it feel?
 How did others react to your choice not to exchange sweets? - How did the people who used condoms feel at the end of the game?